 This is best represented in Ayn Rand’s book, The Fountainhead.

 In the movie adaptation, architect Howard Roark, played by Gary Cooper, dynamites and destroys an apartment complex that he designed after investors altered the blueprint of his creation.

-The one stipulation in all Roark’s work was that the designs not be altered.
+The one stipulation in Roark’s work was that the designs should not be altered.
 The blueprint had to be followed exactly as Roark delineated.